OhiaJanny/alx-system_engineering-devops/README.md

-getting started with shell

-Use `su betty` to create script that switches the current user to the user betty
+Use `echo "Hello, World"` to prints "Hello, World" , followed by a new line to the standard output.